-Purpose and Use This table provides, for the period beginning two years prior to the start of the GD17 price control period until the end of the revenue recovery period, a high level summary of the forecast capex for nine high level activity areas:
+This table provides, for the period beginning two years prior to the start of the GD23 price control period until the end of the revenue recovery period, a high level summary of the forecast capex for ten high level activity areas:

-• 7 Bar Mains
+- 7 Bar Mains

-LP, 2Bar or 4Bar Mains
+- LP, 2Bar or 4Bar Mains

+- Individually Funded

-Pressure Reduction
+- Pressure Reduction

-Domestic Services
+- Domestic Services

-Domestic Meters
+- Domestic Meters

-I&C Services
+- I&C Services

-I&C Meters
+- I&C Meters

-Other Capex
+- Other Capex

-• TMA
+- TMA

 The expenditure in this table is a forecast of Gross Expenditure costs incurred by the network in delivering the assets involved.
 These costs will form the basis of assessment of efficient performance using benchmarking or other assessment techniques.

-This information will be used to:

-Facilitate an understanding of the future performance of the GDN;

-Review and analyse the forecasting trend to inform about future costs;

-Allow benchmarking of costs with other GDNs; and

-Inform the setting of allowances.
+- Facilitate an understanding of the future performance of the GDN: - Review and analyse the forecasting trend to inform about future costs; - · Allow benchmarking of costs with other GDNs; and - Inform the setting of allowances.

-Instructions for Completion For the years 2015-2022 the table is auto-populated from information gathered in other tables.
+For the years 2021-2028 the table is auto-populated from information gathered in other tables.
 No input is required in this table for these years.
-A check in row 21 verifies consistency of this data with Table

-4.1a Capital Expenditure Summary (2015-2022) and Table 4.3a TMA Costs Associated with Capex Work.
+A check in row 22 verifies consistency of this data with Table 4.1a Capital Expenditure Summary (2021-2028) and Table 4.3a TMA Costs Associated with Capex Work.
 It should show "OK" in all instances; any anomalies should be explained in the commentary to this business plan submission.

-Summary level forecasts are required to be entered for the years after 2022 to the end of the end of the revenue recovery period.
+Summary level forecasts are required to be entered for the years after 2028 to the end of the end of the revenue recovery period.